Computer Support Specialist Salaries and Trends

 National Salary Overview

 The median salary for computer support specialists in 2010 was $46,260, according to the Bureau of Labor Statistics.
-The top 10 percent of earners made more than $76,970, while the bottom 10 percent made under $28,300.
+The top 10% of earners made more than $76,970, while the bottom 10% made under $28,300.
 These numbers are significantly below average compared to other computer positions, which had a median salary of $73,710 in the same year.
-However, it is much higher than the average of all jobs in the United States, which have a median salary of $33,840 per year.
+It is much higher than the average of all jobs in the United States, which have a median salary of $33,840 per year.

 To see how your state compares to these numbers, you can find more information at CareerOneStop.